AviatrixSystems/Docs/Support/support_center.rst

 * Looking for an easy LDAP solution?
 Check out `AWS's LDAP <https://aws.amazon.com/directoryservice/faqs/>`_.
 * Deploy your Aviatrix OpenVPN Gateway's behind an ELB so you can scale up when needed and don't have to worry about losing IP address and having to reissue certificates.
 * Make sure that there is no overlap between the local subnet of the computer running the VPN Client and the VPN CIDR Block. `Link <https://docs.aviatrix.com/HowTos/gateway.html#vpn-cidr-block>`_
+* Be default, split VPN clients can only reach the VPC that the OpenVPN gateway is deployed.
+If you want them to reach other VPC's, please add them to "VPN CIDR" - `instructions <https://docs.aviatrix.com/HowTos/Cloud_Networking_Ref_Des.html#multiple-vpcs-in-multi-regions-split-tunnel>`_
+* In a Transit solution, note that traffic between spokes is not allowed and hence your clients will not be able to reach other spoke VPC's - checkout "`Connected Mode <https://docs.aviatrix.com/HowTos/site2cloud.html#connected-transit>`_".
+Also traffic from `Transit VPC <https://docs.aviatrix.com/HowTos/site2cloud.html#advertise-transit-vpc-network-cidr-s>`_ is also not advertised by default.

+**Transit Solution:**
+* Explore "`Connected Mode <https://docs.aviatrix.com/HowTos/site2cloud.html#connected-transit>`_" if you want all spoke VPC's to talk to each other.
+Preqrequisites: all spokes need to be similar (either have/not have HA), all of them must be on HA or non-HA connections when connected mode is being turned on.

 **Logging:**